sbalestra/know-how/ubuntu-setup.md

 # Ubuntu Setup

 This document shows some of the steps I apply to newly installed Ubuntu systems (typically virtual machines) to make them better fit my needs.
+This is tested with Ubuntu 14.10 Desktop 64-bit.

 ## First steps